Just recently I got a few emails asking me where do I stand on religion or if I’m an atheist; well here it is:

-Many people like to state their religion does not teach them to hate, however they do not seem to understand that looking down at your neighbor because he or she does not practice or share your beliefs, dresses differently than you, etc, does not make you a good human being.
-If someone is going to use a particular creed to make themselves feel better than the other person then that person in my personal opinion is following religious doctrine without understanding the actual meaning his/her religion is trying to convey.
+Many people like to state their religion does not teach them to hate, however they do not seem to understand that looking down at your neighbor because he or she does not practice or share your beliefs, dresses differently than you, or something else does not make you a good human being.
+If someone is going to use a particular creed to make themselves feel better than another person then that person in my personal opinion is following religious doctrine without understanding the actual meaning his or her religion is trying to convey.

 I have met many people from different religions who claim their religion preaches love.
 They claim to love being helpful to their neighbors, however upon closer inspection I’ve noticed their doing so doesn’t come from the heart but rather from their ego.
-They like to show everyone else who they are helping and why.
-At best they show pity towards the person they are helping; “Savior syndrome”; that to me is not love nor what their actual teachings were trying to get its members to understand.
+Many do it just to show everyone else who they are helping and why.
+At best they show pity towards the person they are helping; “Savior syndrome”; that to me is not love nor what the actual teachings were trying to get its members to understand.

 Of course there are many people who are excellent human beings from many walks of life and different religious backgrounds who DO understand the teachings and practice them without falling victim to their false ego; their learnings and practicing of them have helped them grow into beautiful human beings.
-They are very open minded and loving towards others of any background without a desire to convert the other person; the moment you want to convert you are not loving your neighbor.
-They also have a clear understanding of the what forgiveness means, knowing a person has a right to stand for self when violated without become a violator himself.
+They are very open minded and loving towards others of any background without a desire to convert the other person; the moment you want to convert you are not loving your neighbor, you are recruiting.
+They also have a clear understanding of the what forgiveness means, knowing a person has a right to stand for self when violated without becoming a violator himself.

 To love your neighbor means to accept them as they are yet without enabling ill behavior.
-These people do not pretend to be perfect and DO practice their teachings in every aspect of life.
-They don’t pick and choose from their teachings whatever is convenient for them.
-Their life is in coherency with the teachings of love that every religion has at is core.
+Those who truly understand this, do not pretend to be perfect and DO practice their teachings in every aspect of life; they don’t pick and choose from their teachings whatever is convenient for them.
+Their life is in coherency with the teachings of love that every religion has at it’s core.

 Those who truly believe; who don’t conveniently interpret their religious teachings or core values differently depending on which way the wind blows or what they can get out of the deal; those are the ones that do understand its teachings and its love.